DIY Patriotic Epoxy Resin Coasters

-This fun and easy coaster set will definitely jazz up your coffee table or office for summer!
-Follow along with this step by step tutorial and learn how to create a DIY Fourth of July coaster set for your home!
-Happy Crafting!
+This fun and easy DIY epoxy resin coaster set will definitely jazz up your coffee table or office for your summer of fireworks and grill-outs!
+Follow along with this step-by-step tutorial and learn how to create these unique DIY Fourth of July coaster set for your home!
+Happy crafting!

 - 4” square tiles